-Alleghany, Rockbridge, Salem, and Buena area assistance programs.
+Alleghany, Rockbridge, Salem, and Buena County area assistance programs.

 Total Action for Progress is the community action agency that provides short term emergency assistance and longer term self-sufficiency and anti-poverty programs.
 The non-profit has several offices in the region.
 The number of programs available are wide ranging.

 Employment services are available.
 Having a decent paying job is after all very important to self-sufficiency.
 Partners, including the Southwestern Virginia Regional Employment Coalition Program provides work experience by placing individuals at non-profits in the region, including the counties and towns of Lexington, Botetourt, and Vista.
 Read more on free workforce investment act job training.